 We visited Cyprus from the end of October until the end of November, and it was PERFECT.
 There were still tourists around so it didn’t feel like a ghost town, but there were also plenty of spaces on the tours that we went on and not many other people around.

-It only rained once during our trip, but one of our boat tours was cancelled at first because the water was becoming a big rough.
-After a few days it calmed down and we had the ideal conditions for being at sea.
+It only rained once during our trip, but one of our boat tours was cancelled at first because the water was becoming a bit rough.
+After a few days, it calmed down and we had the ideal conditions for being at sea.

-So, if you’re looking forward to a trip to the Blue Lagoon in your trip to Cyprus, make sure you think about these things!
+So, if you’re looking forward to a trip to the Blue Lagoon on your trip to Cyprus, make sure you think about these things!

 Once you’re in the country, consider what time of day is best to go.

 If you’re on a tour, you won’t get much say and the operator will plan accordingly so you don’t have to worry.

 If you’re going independently, I would say to get there from around 11 am and spend the best part of the afternoon at the Lagoon.
 Too early and it might be a bit chilly, and too late and there will be more people around and it won’t be as picturesque!

 Read More: Here Are The Best Bars in Paphos!

 Where You Should Stay Near The Blue Lagoon Cyprus